HabanaAI/hccl_demo/README.md

 # HCCL Demo
-HCCL demo is a program demostrating HCCL usage.<br />
+HCCL demo is a program that demonstrates HCCL usage and supports communication via Gaudi<br />
-HCCL demo supports communication via Gaudi scaleout or host scaleout (TCP and OFI).<br />
+based Scale out or host NIC Scale out.
+Host NIC Scale out is achieved using TCP and OFI.<br />

-Supported collective communication:
+The following list supported collective communication:
 1. All_reduce
 2. All_gather
 3. Reduce_scatter
 4. Broadcast

-Supported point to point communication:
+Send/Recs is the supported point to point communication.
-1. Send/Recv

 ## Contents
-1. C++ project with all tests and makefile
+1. C++ project which includes all tests and a makefile
 2. Python wrapper which builds and runs the tests on multiple processes according to the number of devices

 ## Licensing